My cancer story 2023

-She said chemo would be the only treatment offered now and that it is chemo resistant, but on the positive side it isn’t as aggressive as some other cancers.
+She said chemo would be the only treatment offered now and that my cancer is chemo resistant, but on the positive side it isn’t as aggressive as some other cancers.
 (Even more bleak.) ” But then some cancers are SO aggressive”.
 I felt quite patronised.
 Apparently though aggressive cancers respond much better to the chemotherapy.
 So I felt really stuck.
 I didn’t know how big or small this problem was.
-I was than told to read the Macmillan books handed to me and go and have some cake in the cafe.
+I was then told to read the Macmillan books handed to me and go and have some cake in the cafe.
 I still can’t believe the lack of empathy.
 In fact she suggested it was really hard for her to have to tell people their results.
 I wasn’t impressed.
 In fact I wish I’d been given a feedback form on that occasion instead of the regular ones since (when I have very helpful understanding doctors).

 A longer term disease:

-I met my consultant oncologist a few days later to discuss the chemo process and side effects, and he was more reassuring and suggested we treat it as a longer term disease.
+I met my new consultant oncologist a few days later to discuss the chemo process and side effects, and he was more reassuring and suggested we treat it as a longer term disease.
 I tried to get a feel for time available to me but no-one can say as we are all so different.
 Not helpful when you are a bit of a control freak.
 I guess we all want to know.
 I got the impression they thought I had a few years but no-one can say for sure.

-I started 18 weeks of chemo (3 weekly carbo /taxel and weekly taxel only).
-That has been quite hard, to know you are heading for feeling awful ( sickness, tiredness , hair loss and joint/ muscle aches) on the combined chemos but unsure as to whether they are having any effect.
+I started 18 weeks of chemo (3 weekly carboplatin / paclitaxol and weekly paclitaxol only).
+That was quite hard, to know you are heading for feeling awful ( sickness, tiredness , hair loss and joint/ muscle aches) on the combined chemos but unsure as to whether they are having any effect.